rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

     -   In the introduction, in a rather positivist way, Spivak describes his view that category theory can be used to ground truth in observation.

+Kant:

+>   Whether someone's treatment of the cognitions pertaining to reason's
+>   business does or does not follow the secure path of a
+>   science---this we can soon judge from the result.
+If, after many
+>   preparations and arrangements have been made, the treatment falters
+>   as soon as it turns to its purpose; or if, in order to reach that
+>   purpose, it repeatedly has to retrace its steps and
+>   enter upon a different path; or, again, if the various collaborators
+>   cannot be brought to agree on the manner in which their common aim is
+>   to be achieved---then we may rest assured that such an endeavor is
+>   still far from having entered upon the secure path of a science,
+>   but is a mere groping about.
+We shall indeed be rendering a service
+>   to reason if we can possibly discover that path, even if we should
+>   have to give up as futile much that was included in the purpose
+>   which we had previously adopted without deliberation. [^Kant1787pBvii]

 ![Spivak's figure "intended to evoke thoughts of the scientific method". [^Spivak2013p5]](img/Spivak-scientific-method.png){#fig:Spivak-scientific-method}

 See also: